Massachusetts

 • such service is payable under that provider type;

-• the provider satisfies all requirements set forth in this bulletin, including Appendix A to this bulletin, and any applicable program-specific bulletin;
+• the provider satisfies all requirements set forth in this bulletin, including in Appendix A, and any applicable program-specific bulletin;

 • the provider is appropriately licensed or credentialed to deliver those services.

-MassHealth will continue to monitor telehealth’s impacts on quality of care, cost of care, patient and provider experience, and health equity to inform the continued development of its telehealth policy.
-Based on the results of this monitoring, and its analysis of relevant data and information, MassHealth may adjust this coverage policy, including by imposing limitations on the use of certain telehealth modalities for various covered services.
+MassHealth will continue to monitor telehealth’s impacts on quality of care, cost of care, patient and provider experience, and health equity to inform the continued monitoring and iteration of its telehealth policy.
+Based on the results of this monitoring, and its analysis of relevant data and information, MassHealth may adjust its coverage policy, including by imposing limitations on the use of certain telehealth modalities for various covered services or provider types.

-MassHealth has deemed these following categories of service ineligible for delivery via any telehealth modality:
+As under All Provider Bulletin 355, MassHealth has deemed these following categories of service ineligible for delivery via any telehealth modality.

 • Ambulance Services